Mountain Creek State High School

 Mountain Creek State High School (MCSHS) is a co-ed secondary school on Queensland's Sunshine Coast.
 It is located in the suburb of Mountain Creek, 96 kilometres (60 mi) north of Brisbane.
-It is also home to 233 Squadron of the Australian Air Force Cadets.

 Structure

 The school is organised around five sub-schools that are designed to break down the large size of the school.
 They are named after local islands: